top of page

 AdobeStock_354842488_Preview_edited.jpg

-When nerve symptoms travel to the leg.
+When symptoms skip the back and travel to the leg and foot.

-Quality of Testing Changes the Game.
+Changes the Game.

-• Something pressing on the nerve
+• Something pressing down on the nerve

-• Inflammation around the nerve
+• Inflammation around the nerve is preventing it from gliding freely

 • A nerve that has become irritated and sensitive